 We came to some odd ponds on river left that signaled that we were about the enter the gorge.
 The next half mile was stressful and ultra fun at the same time.
 It was endless class four boulder gardens (or would have been at lower water) with boof after boof and lots of splashiness.
 The stressful part was it was challenging to stop and the river was moving fast.
 I made a move to catch a shrub on the left above this drop as did Matt.

-We ended up portaging as the initial hole at the top was huge and uniform, and it was a big rapid with a large hole at the bottom.
+We ended up portaging as the initial hole at the top was big and uniform, followed by a ramp into another large hole at the bottom.
 It would be more runnable at low water.
-Below here was a section that was trying to be class five, and maybe it was, but it didn't last long.
-More class IV lead to a campground, our take out, and some nice people willing to help us shuttle.
-This section would get run regularly if located in western Oregon, and is still worth doing if you make a trip to the Wallowa's.
+Below here was some pushy class IV that didn't last long.
+More class II-IV lead to a campground, our take out, and some nice people willing to help us shuttle.
+This section would get run more often if located in western Oregon, and is still worth doing if you make a trip to the Wallowa's.

 The take out at the campground.